OpenBenchTools/.github/profile/README.md

 ---

+## 💡 Why Build It Yourself?

+Choosing ready-made tools and equipment is often the cheaper path.
+Industry has mastered the art of delivering high value at low cost, and with that comes powerful and refined solutions.
+But let that be a known truth — there's no need to echo it with arrogance.

+At Open Bench Tools, we celebrate the journey of learning and building.
+Creating your own tools is not just a cost-saving exercise — it's about **passion**, **curiosity**, and the joy of **bringing ideas to life**.
+For those who love electronics, this beautiful art of guiding electrons is about experimenting, understanding, and contributing.

+**So embrace the process.
+Build.
+Learn.
+Share.
+And above all — have fun.**

+---

 ## 🔧 Simplicity First

 At Open Bench Tools, we believe that open-source hardware should not only be functional but also **simple to build, assemble, and understand**.